yorevs/homesetup/README.md

 | ~/.bash_colors      | Terminal color definitions |
 | ~/.bash_functions   | Bash scripting functions   |

-The following directory will be linked to your <HHS_DIR> folder:
+The following directories will be created in your <$HHS_DIR> folder:

-- `$HHS_DIR/bin` # Includes all useful script provided by the project.
+- `$HHS_DIR/bin` # Includes all useful scripts provided by the project.
 - `$HHS_DIR/log` # Includes all HomeSetup log files.

-If this folder already exists, the install script will replace all files, backing up, important ones.
+- `$HHS_DIR/backup` # Includes all HomeSetup backup files.

-To override or add customized stuff, you need to create a custom file as follows:
+If the installation folder already exists, the install script will replace all files, taking care to back up the important ones.
+To override or add customized configurations, you can create a custom file using the following:

 | Custom Dotfile     | Description                                      |
 |--------------------|--------------------------------------------------|